hazelcast/hazelcast-jet-reference-manual/docs/100_The_Core_API/090_Vertices_in_the_Library.md

 convention in Jet that every module containing vertex implementations contributes a utility class to the same package.
-Inspecting the contents of this package in your IDE should allow you to discover all vertex implementations available on the projet's classpath.
+Inspecting the contents of this package in your IDE should allow you to discover all vertex implementations available on the project's classpath.
 For example, there are modules that connect to 3rd party resources like Kafka and Hadoop Distributed File System (HDFS).
 Each such module declares a class in the same package, `com.hazelcast.jet.processor`, exposing the